North Carolina State Treasurer: History of the office

 The Fundamental Constitutions of Carolina, adopted in 1669, provided for a treasurer to handle "all matters that concern the public revenue and treasury" with the assistance of 6 undertreasurers and 12 auditors.
 Despite this, early colonial governors of the Province of Carolina acted as their own treasurers due to minimal revenue.
 After the province incurred large debts during Cary's Rebellion and the Tuscarora War, the governor and his council appointed treasurers for each of the seven precincts of the province in 1711.
 In 1714 Governor Edward Hyde appointed Edward Moseley as treasurer of North Carolina and overseer of all precinct treasurers.
 He held the office until 1735, when he was made responsible for overseeing the "southern district" and William Downing was made responsible for the "northern district".
 The split system continued with different officeholders until 1776, when the North Carolina General Assembly required all treasurers to be appointed by themselves and barred them from holding other public offices.

 In 1779 and 1782, four and one additional treasury districts were respectively added, bring the total number to seven.
 In 1784, the positions were folded into one office located in Hillsborough with a two-year term on a salary.
 Memucan Hunt was the first person to hold the new office.
 In 1795, the state treasury was relocated to Raleigh, the new capital of the state, and some of the treasurer's bookkeeping functions were given to the state comptroller.
 In 1868 North Carolina ratified a new constitution which stipulated that the office be filled by a popularly elected candidate with four-year terms.
 From 1887 to 1899, the treasurer was responsible for oversight of the state banking industry.

 North Carolina received a triple A bond credit rating for the first time in the early 1960s—during the tenure of State Treasurer Edwin M. Gill—and maintained the rating throughout the rest of his time in office.
 The Department of State Treasurer was created by the General Assembly in 1971.
+In 2025, the General Assembly passed the 2025 State Investment Modernization Act, which removed the sole fiduciary responsibility from the treasurer and assigned it to the new North Carolina Investment Authority.
 John Haywood, who served for 40 years from 1787 until 1827, was the longest-tenured treasurer.
 Janet Cowell, who assumed office in 2009, was the first woman to serve as state treasurer.
 The incumbent, Brad Briner, has served as treasurer since January 2, 2025.